NIHR Commissioned Call: Specification Document COVID-19: Recovery and Learning

 Please refer to the NIHR website for information regarding deadlines and the application process.
 Applications to the PRP must be submitted on the relevant application form

 NIHR Fellowships Programme:

-Further information on deadlines and the application process can be found on the NIHR website.
+Further information is available on deadlines and the application process.

 Note the NIHR Fellowships Programme is currently open for applications with a further call in the autumn.
 Research Professorships will open in autumn.

 - Research proposals must have direct relevance to the COVID-19 pandemic.